GOPlan: Goal-conditioned Offline Reinforcement Learning by Planning with Learned Models: Methodology

-In this section, we present the two-stage GOPlan algorithm for offline GCRL.
-The pretraining stage introduces the advantage-weighted CGAN as an efficient prior policy for capturing multi-modal action distribution in offline datasets, which is suitable for subsequent model-based planning.
+This section introduces the two-stage GOPlan algorithm, specially designed for offline GCRL.
+During the pretraining stage, we implement an advantage-weighted CGAN to establish a proficient prior policy for capturing multi-modal action distribution in offline datasets, which is suitable for subsequent model-based planning.
 In the reanalysis stage, we enhance the performance of the agent by enabling planning with learned models and multiple goals, resulting in a significant policy improvement.
+The overall framework is depicted in Figure \ref{fig:diagram}.